 Renewal requires updated documentation demonstrating continued eligibility:

-• Primary residence affidavit with supporting documentation for the preceding 12 months
+- Primary residence affidavit with supporting documentation covering the preceding 12 months

-• Signed attestation of compliance with permit conditions
+- Signed attestation of compliance with all permit conditions during the preceding permit term

-Properties with substantiated violations may face enhanced renewal scrutiny.
-Multiple violations during the permit term may result in renewal denial, even if fines were paid and correction periods satisfied.
-The city conducts discretionary review of renewal applications with violation histories, considering factors like violation severity, correction timeliness, and demonstrated compliance improvements.
+Properties with substantiated violations during the permit term may face enhanced renewal scrutiny.
+Multiple violations may result in renewal denial even if fines were paid and correction periods satisfied, the city conducts discretionary review of renewal applications with violation histories, weighing factors like violation severity, correction timeliness, and demonstrated compliance improvements.

 Transfer and Assignment Restrictions